Not prioritizing flex? You won’t like what’s really going on

 Next up is the COO.
 The person whose job it is to oversee the day-to-day operations of the organization — and someone who could be instrumental in the successful implementation of hybrid work.

-The transition to hybrid work represents a complete shift in an organization’s management of its resources — chief of which are its people and spaces.
+The transition to hybrid work represents a complete shift in an organization’s management of its resources — the chief of which is its people and spaces.

 The office has become a tool for work, rather than a platform, and the main platform has now become time.